tsmith-rv/easycontainers/README.md

 ### Prerequisites
 Install *docker*. https://docs.docker.com/install/

-### The Hitch
-I wrote this specifically for stuff I've been testing since the Thursday before writing this, which means it isn't as thorough as it should be.
-For example, I don't have helper methods for all the AWS services in Localstack, just for SQS, because that is what I've been testing an application against.
-However, I would like to add to this until it covers a lot of basic use cases for different dependencies.
-Which leads me to my next point...

 ### Contribute
 Open a PR!
 Add support for some dependency you use - common or not, or help broaden the support for the existing services.
 I have no guidelines really (which is probably bad, but whatever).
 I would love to get some more people